-Timber harvests are conducted in state parks and state recreation areas to achieve various results:
+Timber harvests are conducted in state parks and state recreation areas to achieve various results, including:

-- Stands of trees or other woody species not native to the park may be removed in order to "preserve, perpetuate and interpret natural features that existed in the area of the park prior to [European] settlement" (Minnesota Statutes, section 86A.05 subd.
-2c). - Trees are harvested as part of restoring native plant communities such as oak savannas and prairies or to integrate planted stands into surrounding forest communities. - Trees are sometimes harvested to prepare a site for regular resource management through prescribed fire - the timber harvest is used first to reduce the fuel load. - Trees may be harvested to address an insect or disease issue, or to thin a stand for better growth. - On occasion, trees are harvested to restore visitor access by clearing trails and other facilities, and to reduce fuel loads following a storm event.
+- Stands of trees or other woody species not native to the state park or SRA may be removed. - Trees are harvested as part of restoring native plant communities such as oak savannas and prairies or to integrate planted stands into surrounding forest communities. - Trees are sometimes harvested to prepare a site for regular resource management through prescribed fire - the timber harvest is used first to reduce the fuel load. - Trees may be harvested to address an insect or disease issue, or to thin the stand for better growth. - On occasion, trees are harvested to restore visitor access by clearing trails and other facilities, and to reduce fuel loads following a storm event.